Renovation planning, on the go

 Before making a purchasing decision, consider the main purpose of your island.
 Will it be primarily used for doing dishes, cooking, dining, extra storage space, or a combination of these functions?

-View this project by PINS Studio
+View this project by Pocket Square

-View this project by PINS Studio
+View this project by Surface R Design

 It’s important to keep in mind that a multifunctional island may require additional plumbing and electrical appliance installation expenditures.
 If you are tight on budget, keep your island designs simple or choose only one or two practical additions.